Sampling-based quasiprobability simulation for fault-tolerant quantum error correction on the surface codes under coherent noise: Introduction

-In this work, we propose a sampling-based simulation method widely applicable for fault-tolerant QEC circuits under a mixture of coherent and incoherent noise with multiple rounds of faulty syndrome measurements.
+In this paper, we propose a sampling-based simulation method widely applicable for fault-tolerant QEC circuits under a mixture of coherent and incoherent noise with multiple rounds of faulty syndrome measurements.
 The central idea is to decompose (possibly non-Clifford) noise channels into the sum of completely stabilizer preserving (CSP) channels \cite{seddonQuantifyingMagicMultiqubit2019}.
-We simulate the circuits by sampling CSP channels according to quasi-probability distributions, which is obtained from the decompositions \cite{seddonQuantifyingMagicMultiqubit2019,howardApplicationResourceTheory2017,hakkakuComparativeStudySamplingbased2020}.
+We simulate the circuits by sampling CSP channels according to quasiprobability distributions, which are obtained from the decompositions \cite{seddonQuantifyingMagicMultiqubit2019,benninkUnbiasedSimulationNearClifford2017}.
 Each realization is efficiently simulable since the simulation of CSP channels involves only stabilizer states.
-Note that Bennink \textit{et al.} have conducted similar simulations for small systems such as Steane's 7-qubit code~\cite{benninkUnbiasedSimulationNearClifford2017}.
+Note that Bennink \textit{et al.} have conducted similar simulations for small systems such as Steane's seven-qubit code~\cite{benninkUnbiasedSimulationNearClifford2017}.
 We significantly improve the computational cost required for the simulation by providing more efficient decomposition of noise channels than Ref. \cite{benninkUnbiasedSimulationNearClifford2017}.
-This reveals that we can perform an efficient simulation in the presence of coherent errors without any additional overhead for a wide range of practically interesting parameter region.
-Furthermore, even outside this region, the proposed quasi-probability method enables us to simulate a surface code of distance 5 with 81 qubits on a single workstation within a reasonable computational time.
+This reveals that we can perform an efficient simulation in the presence of coherent errors without any additional overhead for a wide range of practically interesting parameter regions.
+Furthermore, even outside this region, the proposed quasiprobability method enables us to simulate a surface code of distance 5 with 81 qubits on a single workstation within a reasonable computational time.